AdamSobieski/Argumentation/README.md

 ### Scalable Vector Graphics

 [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/SVG) could be used in MIME messages to provide graphical representations of argument diagrams.
 As a markup language, markup-based templating solutions could be used to produce these images.
-Hypertext documents could use the `cid:` URL scheme to refer to SVG images in multipart MIME message parts.
+Hypertext documents could use the `cid:` URL scheme to refer to SVG images in multipart MIME messages.

 ### JavaScript Object Notation and Linked Data